Know the Differences: Service Dogs, Emotional Support Animals and More

 - An animal who provides comfort doesn’t qualify as a service dog under the ADA.

 - Only service dogs and their handlers are allowed in public places where pet dogs aren’t allowed.
-Also, a service dog must be under control and behave in a safe, non-aggressive manner at all times – otherwise they can be removed from a business.

 There are other types of dogs you may have seen that aren’t service dogs:

 - Facility dogs are highly trained in specific tasks to assist professionals working in healthcare, rehabilitation, criminal justice or education settings.
 However, facility dogs aren’t permitted in public except in the facility where they work to improve client outcomes.

 - Therapy dogs are pets that have been certified to visit and provide comfort and joy to people who need it.
 Therapy dogs aren’t allowed in public places, except where they are providing pet therapy.

 - Emotional support animals are pets that help people with disabling mental health disorders feel comforted and calm.
 They’re not trained in tasks and don’t have the right to go into public, unlike a service dog.